Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 980 should perform quite a bit faster than the Radeon HD 6950 in general. (explain)
+Memory BandwidthThe GeForce GTX 980, in theory, should be quite a bit faster than the Radeon HD 6950 overall. (explain)

-Texel RateThe GeForce GTX 980 is much (about 105%) more effective at texture filtering than the Radeon HD 6950. (explain)
+Texel RateThe GeForce GTX 980 is quite a bit (approximately 105%) faster with regards to AF than the Radeon HD 6950. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 980 is superior to the Radeon HD 6950, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 980 is superior to the Radeon HD 6950, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison